 Here at CBDfx, we find that CBD wax is the easiest form of CBD-rich hemp oil concentrate to work with, but there are also a few other forms that CBD concentrate can take.
 Here’s some basic information on the different types of CBD concentrate that are on the market:

-- CBD Oil Dabs: Commonly known as hash oil when it contains THC, oil dabs are viscous, sticky, and more liquid-like than other types of CBD concentrate.
+- CBD Oil Dabs: Oil dabs are viscous, sticky, and more liquid than other types of CBD concentrate.
 It’s often hard to use all the CBD oil in your concentrate container since it tends to spread out and stick to the edges.

 - CBD Shatter: Shatter, also known as slab, is hard at room temperature.
 To break up CBD shatter without getting concentrate all over the room, it’s necessary to apply heat.
 While CBD oil shatter is easy to transport, it tends to leave tiny flakes in your concentrate container that are hard to reclaim.

-- CBD Wax: The wax form of CBD concentrate blends the benefits of CBD shatter and CBD oil dabs into one simple package.
+- CBD Wax: The wax form of CBD concentrate blends the attributes of CBD shatter and CBD oil dabs into one simple product.
 While CBD wax isn’t as viscous as CBD oil dabs, it also isn’t as hard and crumbly as CBD shatter, which makes this type of concentrate easy to place on your dabber or suck up with a nectar collector.

 Dabbing CBD vs. Vaping CBD: What’s the Difference?